szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1325:** Make Borok's Fist +2 different from Ashideena +2

 This exists simply because I hate that it's identical to Ashideena.
-So, inspired by the description, it has a neat bonus against giant humanoids: on hit, they get Stunned for 1 round if they fail a save vs. Spell at +2
+So, inspired by the description, it has a neat bonus against giant humanoids: on hit, they get Stunned for 1 round if they fail a save vs. Spell at +2.
+Additionally, the electrical damage on hit is 1d2 and not 1.

 **Component 1326:** Make Maces of Disruption more balanced when fighting the undead and improve misleading description